alecnoppe/ml-xyzrender/README.md

 Orient the molecule, press `z` to output reoriented coordinates, then `q` to close.

 This must be installed separately if this option is to be used.
-The executable should be in `~/bin` for discovery, I will look into cleaning up how this is integrated.
+The executable should be in `~/bin` for discovery.
+TODO: Look into cleaning up this integration.

 ## Transition states and NCI